ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 },
 ```

+#####  Element selector

+Some triggers such as `click` and `visible` allow specifying an single element or a collection of elements using the selector properties.
+Different triggers can apply different limitations and interpretations on selected elements, such as whether a selector applies to all matched element or the first one, or which elements can be matched: all or only AMP elements.
+See the documentation of each relevant trigger for more details.

+The selector properties are:
+  - `selector` This property is used to find an element or a collection of elements using CSS/DOM query.
+The semantics of how the element is matched can be changed using `selectionMethod`.
+The value of this property can be one of:
+    - a valid CSS selector, e.g. `#ad1` or `amp-ad`.
+    - `:root` - a special selector that matches the document root.
+  - `selectionMethod` When specified, this property can have one of two values: `scope` and `closest`. `scope` allows selection of element within the parent element of `amp-analytics` tag. `closest` searches for the closest ancestor of `amp-analytics` tag that satisfies the given selector.

 #### Embed render start trigger

 AMP elements that embed other documents in iframes (e.g., ads) may report a render start event (`"on": "render-start"`).
 This event